CCRRX/dnsmasq-dhcp-push/README.md

 6: Restart dnsmasq:<br>
 `/etc/init.d/dnsmasq reload`<br>
 (if this fails `/etc/init.d/dnsmasq restart`)<br>
-7: Now you should get a lot of noifications on your phone for every device thats conneted :><br>
+7: Now you should get a lot of noifications on your phone for every device that connects :><br>

-8: If you see me, please give me a beer or stuff like this ;D
+8: If you like this, please give me a beer or stuff like this when you see me ;D